dkellycollins/SevenFramework/_README.txt

 SUMMARY:------------------------------------------------------------

-The Seven code library aims to the most advanced general-purpose coding framework to date by considering concepts from all the programming paradigms (procedural, object-oriented, functional, etc.), and maintaining quality in-code xml documentation.
+The Seven code library aims to be the most advanced general-purpose coding framework to date by considering concepts from all the programming paradigms (procedural, object-oriented, functional, etc.), and maintaining quality in-code xml documentation.